-A futuristic Central Florida house that looks like a moon base is now for sale
+The futuristic Central Florida house that looks like a moon base is still on the market

 A well-known home visible from MacDill Avenue in South Tampa that some would argue either looks like a moon base, or maybe some sort of futuristic mega-yacht, or perhaps a winter retreat for Zordon, is now on the market.